vowstar/k210-linux-nommu/linux-kernel/Documentation/admin-guide/kernel-parameters.rst

 where the final item represents CPUs 100,101,125,126,150,151,...

+The value "N" can be used to represent the numerically last CPU on the system, i.e "foo_cpus=16-N" would be equivalent to "16-31" on a 32 core system.

+Keep in mind that "N" is dynamic, so if system changes cause the bitmap width to change, such as less cores in the CPU list, then N and any ranges using N will also change.
+Use the same on a small 4 core system, and "16-N" becomes "16-3" and now the same boot input will be flagged as invalid (start > end).

+The special case-tolerant group name "all" has a meaning of selecting all CPUs, so that "nohz_full=all" is the equivalent of "nohz_full=0-N".

+The semantics of "N" and "all" is supported on a level of bitmaps and holds for all users of bitmap_parse().

 This document may not be entirely up to date and comprehensive.
 The command "modinfo -p ${modulename}" shows a current list of all parameters of a loadable